cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 their public key.
-As an example of the nature of attacks that this prevents, this ensures that the server uses the same private key for computing the VOPRF output and does not attempt to "tag" individual servers with select keys.
+As an example of the nature of attacks that this prevents, this ensures that the server uses the same private key for computing the VOPRF output and does not attempt to "tag" individual clients with select keys.
 This proof must not reveal the server's long-term private key to the client.

 The following one-byte values distinguish between these two modes: